-8.2.1 The Executive Director supported substantially by the Top Leadership team (Directors), and Country Leads shall source for funding for Twaweza from international and local donors, ensuring there is congruence in values and ethos between Twaweza and potential donors, and shall use this as a primary consideration when selecting donor partners.

-8.2.2 In the interest of organizational sustainability, the Executive Director shall ensure that no one donor comprises more than 30% of Twaweza's overall funding.

-8.2.3 Wherever practicable, donors will be encouraged to contribute towards Twaweza in its entirety, rather than choosing only certain aspects of its activities.
-In exceptional cases, donors may be invited to contribute for a domain, in a country after seeking the Board Chair's approval.

-8.2.4 Twaweza does not tender for projects or bid for activities, whether alone or in collaboration with other organizations.
-Ultimately, the organization is driven by its own activities, as articulated in its annual plan and budget for the year.

-8.2.5 Twaweza is directed by a clear mandate, set of objectives, vision, mission and values that shall not be overlooked or ignored in the quest for funding.
+- 8.2.1 The Executive Director, supported substantially by the top leadership team (Unit Directors) and Country Leads, shall source for funding for Twaweza from international and local donors, ensuring there is congruence in values and ethos between Twaweza and potential donors and shall use this as a primary consideration when selecting donor partners. - 8.2.2 In the interest of organisational sustainability, the Executive Director shall ensure that no one donor comprises more than 30% of Twaweza's overall funding. - 8.2.3 Wherever practicable, donors will be encouraged to contribute towards Twaweza in its entirety, rather than choosing only certain aspects of its activities.
+In exceptional cases, donors may be invited to contribute to a domain in a country after seeking the Board Chair's approval. - 8.2.4 Twaweza does not tender for projects or bid for activities, whether alone or in collaboration with other organisations.
+Ultimately, the Organisation is driven by its own activities, as articulated in its multi-year strategy, annual plans and budgets. - 8.2.5 Twaweza is directed by a clear mandate, set of objectives, vision, mission and values that shall not be overlooked or ignored in the quest for funding. - 8.2.6 All funds received from donors shall be treated as Deferred Grants income.
+When the conditions for spending have been fully met, funds shall be transferred from the Deferred Grants income account to the extent of the actual amount spent.
+For example, if Twaweza receives USD 100,000 in year x and spend USD 90,000 in that year, the Grants income for that year will be USD 90,000, and the balance of USD 10,000 shall be carried forward as Deferred Grants income for use in the following year.

+8.2.7 Given that Twaweza donors contribute to a basket of funds, the allocation of amounts spent on activities allocated to various donors shall be calculated on a pro-rata basis.
+The opening balance of Deferred Grant funds and instalments received/receivable during the year from each donor shall be used to compute the ratio to be used in allocating the total expenditure to donors in a given year.